tidianeseri/lyricsSearchEngine/README.md

 # lyricsSearchEngine
-This tool let you easily find lyrics from various lyrics sites Included lyrics site parsers are 'RapGenius', 'SongLyrics', 'AZLyrics', 'Wikia' and 'LyricsMania'.
+This tool let you easily find lyrics from various lyrics sites Included lyrics site parsers are 'Genius', 'SongLyrics', 'AZLyrics', 'Wikia' and 'LyricsMania'.

 # Install
 To install: